Learn how to make this easy homemade Halloween decoration that looks just like a Pottery Barn candle holder for less than $3.00.

 - Peel off labels and clean jars.
 Use nail polish remover to remove the printed on expiration date.

-2. Paint the inside of the jar with white paint and cure according to paint directions.
-(You can also paint the with school glue, as long as they won’t get wet.)
+- Paint the inside of the jar with white paint and cure according to paint directions.
+(You can also paint them with school glue, as long as they won’t get wet.)

-4. Paint the outside of the jar with Modge Podge.
+- Paint the outside of the jar with Mod Podge or school glue.

-5. Wrap the jars with the cheesecloth; make sure it sticks to the Modge Podge.
-Crisscross the cheese cloth “bandages” around the jar a few times to make it look more like a mummy.
+- Wrap the jars with the cheesecloth; make sure it sticks to the Modge Podge.
+Crisscross the cheesecloth “bandages” around the jar a few times to make it look more like a mummy.
 Make sure to wrap some over the lip of the jar and under the bottom edge.
-(Reserve one piece of cheese cloth for step 8).
+(Reserve one piece of cheesecloth for step 8).

-6. Cut out black eyes.
-Download the PDF pattern or Silhouette cut file in my free printables library.
+- Cut out black eyes.
+Download the PDF pattern or Silhouette cut file.
 Place the eyes about 1/3 of the way down the jar and 1-inch apart.
 Stick them to the jar while the Modge Podge is still wet.

 The original Mummy Luminaries sell for $24.50.
 My knock off version saves 90% off retail price!